 As part of the University’s senior leadership team, I work across operational units to contribute to the strategic directions and plans for Pitt.

-Cynthia Golden is Associate Vice Provost and Executive Director of the University Center for Teaching and Learning at the University of Pittsburgh, where she is responsible for fostering excellence in teaching, technology-enhanced education, online and hybrid learning, assessment, and other academic support services.
+Cynthia Golden is Associate Provost and Executive Director of the University Center for Teaching and Learning at the University of Pittsburgh, where she is responsible for fostering excellence in teaching, technology-enhanced education, online and hybrid learning, assessment, and other academic support services.
 She serves as a member of the Provost’s Advisory Council on Instructional Excellence, Advisory Committee of the Institute for Clinical Research Education, the Technology Accessibility Committee as well as other academic committees and task forces related to education, information technology, online learning, diversity and accessibility.

 Prior to joining Pitt, Cynthia served for eight years as Vice President of EDUCAUSE, a nonprofit international association whose mission is to advance higher education through the use of information technology (IT).
 She previously held CIO and senior IT leadership roles at Duquesne University, MIT and Carnegie Mellon.
 She has been active in professional leadership development and directed the Senior Directors Seminar and the Senior Leadership Roundtable at EDUCAUSE, was a faculty member in the EDUCAUSE New IT Mangers program and was a faculty member in the Sloan-C Institute for Engaged Leadership in Online Learning (IELOL.)